teamputtygen/hn-docs/docs/training/end-users/introduction.rst

 The tutorial will use a set of student accounts that have been created ahead of time.

- - To log in to Nuvla, browse to the page: https://nuv.la.
+ - To log in to Nuvla, visit https://nuv.la with your browser.
  - Click the `Log in` button.
  - On the next popup window select the "SixSq Realm" next to the "SixSq/RHEA Federated Login" button.
  - Click on the "SixSq/RHEA Federated Login" button.

 At this point, you will be redirected to the Keycloak server that allows Federated Identity management via the eduGAIN and Elixir AAI